LanceKnight/Data-Visualization/assignment4/README.md

 The selection must also be clear: choose colors for selection that are distinct with respect to the colors used in the scatterplot matrix and parallel coordinates.

-## Kernel Density Estimation (Graduate Students only)

-Using opacity to help convey density has its limitations: low density points will have be difficult to see if we want to show high density regions, and vice versa.
-One way of addressing this is to estimate the density at each point, and then color map each point by the density.
-Thus we do not need to use opacity to show density, or at the very least not be as reliant on it.

-To this end, you are to implement a kernel density estimation technique, in order to associate each data point with a density.
-You can use any kernel you wish, though a Gaussian kernel with a user-specified bandwidth would be just fine.
-Please see [this paper](http://www.ii.uib.no/vis_old/publications/pdfs/lampe11kde.pdf) for a discussion on kernel density estimation within the context of visualization; in particular, see Equations 1 and 2 for the specific form that you should implement.
-Then you are to use an appropriate (hint: **sequential**) color map to convey the density at each point.

-Note: kernel density estimation is to be computed on the original dataset, **not the visual representations** (e.g. scatterplots, parallel coordinates).
-Thus, the same color-mapped density will be used for scatterplots and parallel coordinates.

-Furthermore, you will need to choose an appropriate color for selection that does not interfere with the color map for the estimated density.

-Last, since choosing a bandwidth for density estimation is quite tricky, this should be a **tunable parameter** that the user adjusts during interaction.
-To this end, if the user presses the `j` key (key code 74) the bandwidth should decrease, and if they press `k` (key code 75) the bandwidth should increase.
-Subsequently, the colors for all points/poly-lines should update.
-You do not need to have the density estimation run in real-time, e.g. it should incur at most 1-2 seconds of latency for 500 points.

 ## Suggestions

 * You should first focus on setting up your plot regions (e.g. svg groups) in the scatterplot matrix.
 Consider using `scaleBand` for this purpose.